 “The first of May translates as Protomagia,” says Marianna of Oliveology, who grew up in the Peloponnese region of southern Greece.
 Their celebration refers to the coming of spring, and to Persephone’s rebirth after her stint in the underworld—“it is said that 1st May is the day she emerged from the Kingdom of the Dead and all the trees blossomed in awe of her miraculous rebirth.”

 The Greeks celebrate by weaving wreaths out of wild flowers—“Everyone does it!
 Families traditionally spend the whole day enjoying nature”—and having glorious picnics: “freshly baked bread, olives, Greek salad with feta cheese, wild oregano and olive oil, pastries and pies.
 These are just some of the lunch basics.”
 The wreaths go round their heads and hang upon their doors.

 Al fresco dining

 In those climates that lend themselves to al fresco dining—and even in those that don’t quite yet—picnics are the order of the day.
 “The food they eat depends on the region, but they all picnic on Labour Day,” says Ewa from Bianca Mora of the Italians.
 In the region her stall represents, Emilia Romagna, this means charcuterie, fruit mustard and cheese.
 It means wine and, for the serious picnickers, a barbecue and even fresh tortellini pasta.
-Generally speaking, though, say the chaps of the aptly-named Drunk Cheese stall, anything goes—so long as it’s fresh, al fresco and there’s booze aplenty.
+Generally speaking, though, say the chaps of the aptly-named Drunk Cheese stall, anything goes—so long as it’s fresh, al fresco (even if this year that does mean in your garden or on your balcony), and there’s booze aplenty.